The best live theater to watch online this weekend

 Sunday 8pm EDT / 1am BST (live only)

 Seth Rudetsky’s intimate chat-and-sing series at the Art House in Provincetown has drawn top Broadway stars to the tip of the Cape for nearly a decade.
-He knows exactly what stories and songs people need to hear from each of his A-list guests, and now he brings the magic online in a weekly series that uses a new approach to sound design to make it possible—at last!—to accompany his guests in real time.
-Joining him for the fifth episode is the smart musical-theater leading lady Melissa Errico, whose silvery voice has brightened such shows as My Fair Lady, Amour and the Off Broadway revival of Passion.
-Virtual tickets cost $25; the live edition at 8pm will be recorded and rerun tomorrow at 3pm.
+He knows exactly what stories and songs people need to hear from each of his A-list guests, and now he brings the magic online in a weekly series that uses a new approach to sound design to make it possible to accompany his guests in real time.
+Joining him for this episode is Audra McDonald, a dazzling interpreter whose virtuosic technique doesn’t get in the way of her natural warmth.
+One of the great Broadway leading ladies of all time, she has won six Tony Awards—including at least one in each of the four acting categories for women.
+Virtual tickets cost $25; tonight's live edition at 8pm will be recorded and rerun tomorrow at 3pm.

 State vs Natasha Banina